initia-labs/OPinit/specs/l1_bridge.md

 ### `TokenRegisteredEvent`

-The event is emitted when a new token support is added to bridge contract.
+The event is emitted when a new token support is added to the bridge contract.

 * In v1 spec, the bridge executor should add a new token support manually.